PURPOSE

 AUDIENCE

-All medical students and faculty
+All medical students, faculty, residents, and staff

 LCME STANDARD